Slime Language 2: Singles

 The album's lead single, "Take It to Trial", featuring American rapper and YSL signee Yak Gotti, was released on December 18, 2020.
 "GFU", performed by Yak Gotti and American rapper Sheck Wes, featuring American rapper and fellow YSL signee Yung Kayo, was released on January 29, 2021, as its second single.
 On February 12, 2021, "That Go!", performed by Young Thug and American rapper Meek Mill, featuring American rapper and fellow YSL signee T-Shyne, was released as the third and final single.

 Cover artwork

 The cover art is in the form of a large family portrait, showing the YSL collective sitting in a horror film-inspired living room.
 Behind the collective, lightning bolts can be seen outside the windows, while a green dog sits in front of everyone, reminiscent of The Mask.

 Critical reception

 Hypebeast's Sophie Caraan noted of the album: "Despite having a myriad of featured artists in addition to the collective, Slime Language 2 shines a light on both the adaptability and star quality of the YSL Records signees, effectively proving that these artists will stand the tests of time and go down on their own paths to greatness".

+Pitchfork's Mehan Jayasuriya wrote how the album has some weak spots, but it proves Young Thug’s huge influence on rap today, even when he isn’t the main focus.
+With her quoting, "Ultimately, Slime Language 2 is a label compilation and the usual caveats apply: it’s far too long, the back half is padded out with a few throwaways (“GFU,” “Como Te Llama”) and hardly anyone is showing up with their best material.
+That said, Slime Language 2 succeeds as a survey of how pervasive Thug’s influence has become.
+Young Thug may not be much of a presence on the album but his sound is all over these songs".